LucaCanali/sparkMeasure/README.md

   pyspark --packages ch.cern.sparkmeasure:spark-measure_2.12:0.27
   pip install sparkmeasure
   ```

-### Including sparkMeasure in your Spark environment
+### Add sparkMeasure to your Spark runtime classpath

-Choose your preferred method:
+Choose one of the following options.
+You only need a single method to make sparkMeasure available to Spark.

-* Use the `--packages` option:
+* Preferred: use the `--packages` option to download sparkMeasure from Maven Central and automatically resolve its dependencies:

   ```bash
   --packages ch.cern.sparkmeasure:spark-measure_2.13:0.27
   ```
-* Directly reference the JAR file:
+* Alternatively, provide the JAR yourself with one of these direct JAR/classpath methods:

   ```bash
   --jars /path/to/spark-measure_2.13-0.27.jar